 John is passionate about the membership, sustainability and success of thoroughbred racing at Morphettville.

-Judith was elected to the Board in May 2020 to fill a casual vacancy.
+Judith was elected to the Board at the AGM on 15th December 2020 after filling a casual vacancy from May 2020..

 Judith currently consults to Local Government in South Australia, specialising in governance.